Aswind-97/SecureWebServer/README.md

 You will write two shell scripts to automate the installation and configuration of your system for disaster recovery purposes with comments for every single command:

 installation.sh: It will include all the commands regarding installation of all the necessary services and tools.
 Also, all configuration scripts for LAMP.implementation.sh: It will include all the commands regarding implementing policies for your firewall, IDS, etc. You may use a stream editor such as “sed” to implement them using your automated scripts, if that requires editing specific files.

+NOTE!

+Ran on a VM using Virtual Box and Ubuntu 20.

+If using an earlier version of Ubuntu, all but SNORT should work.